tarantool/doc/doc/2.1/dev_guide/internals/sql_protocol.rst

 --------------------------------------------------------------------------------

-Tarantool's SQL protocol regulates how to build SQL requests and parse responses using the common Tarantool's binary protocol.
+Tarantool's SQL protocol regulates how to build SQL requests and parse responses using Tarantool's common binary protocol.

 Special SQL keys: